Agg242/TestSamples/README.md

 Simple test program to play different kinds of samples on a vampirized Amiga.<br>
 Debug binary prints information about audio sample, you'd better try it first.<br>
-Tested on Amiga 500 with Firebird.
+Tested on Amiga 500 with Firebird and OS3.2.1.

 Usage: SAMPLE,PAULA/S,VOLUME/K/N